ArunGaonkar/ArunGaonkar-HPCC-Causality.github.io/week6.md

 ![HousingDepTest2](imgs/HousingDepTest2.png)

-I have to draw the causal models using these results.
+I have to draw the dependency relations and causal models using these results.

 ---